 A horse’s natural instinct is to run from danger including bushfire and they will quickly move to burnt ground to survive.

-Ensure your property has a Property Identification Code (PIC) registered with the Department of Agriculture through the Department of Economic Development, Jobs, Transport and Resources DEDJTR that indicates horses are there.
-If your property is impacted by fire DEDJTR may be able to enter after the fire to check on the welfare of your livestock.
+Ensure your property has a Property Identification Code (PIC) registered with Agriculture Victoria through the Department Jobs, Precincts and Regions (DJPR) that indicates horses are there.
+If your property is impacted by fire Agriculture Victoria may be able to enter after the fire to check on the welfare of your horses.

-You may wish to move your horse to a property that is not in a high-risk area on days of Severe, Extreme or Code-Red.
+You may wish to move your horse to a property that is not in a high-risk area on days of Extreme or Catastrophic.

 If your property isn't safe